 Williams has been captivating audiences with her sheer elegance and honesty in her folk-pop songwriting since the 90s.

 Dar Williams has been called "one of America's very best singer-songwriters" by The New Yorker.
-She's released ten studio albums and authored four books including her latest, "What I Found In a Thousand Towns," to be released in September.
+She's released ten studio albums and authored four books including her latest, "What I Found In a Thousand Towns."

 Williams' growth as an individual over her two-decade-long career has gone hand-in-hand with her evolution as an artist, touring along the way with such distinguished peers as Joan Baez, Patty Griffin, Ani DiFranco, Loudon Wainwright III and Shawn Colvin among others.